mediaopt/paypal-commercetools-connector/docs/PayPal.md

 ### 16. Partial Refund

+This call operates same as Refund, the only difference is the amount field is already included in a body.

 Refund a captured order.

 The payment needs at least one capture transaction.
-If there are multiple transactions, the newest one will be refunded.
+If there are multiple transactions and the captureId is not provided in the request, the newest one will be refunded.

 ***Endpoint:***